-6. MANAGEMENT OF RISK
+7. RISK

-6.1 The Internal Audit process considers risks involved in the areas subject to review.
+7.1 The Internal Audit process considers risks involved in the areas subject to review.
 Any risk implications identified through the Internal Audit process are detailed in the resultant Internal Audit reports.
 Recommendations are made to address the identified risks and Internal Audit follows up progress with implementing those that are agreed with management.
 Where planned progress is not maintained, there is a risk that sufficient work will not have been completed by the end of the financial year for Internal Audit to complete its annual opinion on the Council's control environment.

-7. OUTCOMES
+8. OUTCOMES

-- 7.1 There are no direct impacts, because of this report, in relation to the Council Delivery Plan, or the Local Outcome Improvement Plan Themes of Prosperous Economy, People or Place. - 7.2 However, Internal Audit plays a key role in providing assurance over, and helping to improve, the Council's framework of governance, risk management and control.
+- 8.1 The proposals in this report have no impact on the Council Delivery Plan. - However, Internal Audit plays a key role in providing assurance over, and helping to improve, the Council's framework of governance, risk management and control.
 These arrangements, put in place by the Council, help ensure that the Council achieves its strategic objectives in a well-managed and controlled environment.

-8. IMPACT ASSESSMENTS
+9. IMPACT ASSESSMENTS